-19 SEA guidance, Implementation of Directive 2001/42 on the assessment of the effects of certain plans and programmes on the environment (European Commission, 2003), available here (see paragraphs 3.65 and 3.66).
-20 Article 5(1) of the SEA Directive.
+&lt;sup>19 SEA guidance, Implementation of Directive 2001/42 on the assessment of the effects of certain plans and programmes on the environment (European Commission, 2003), available here (see paragraphs 3.65 and 3.66).

-- The public and any other consulted Member States should be informed by a statement summarising how environmental considerations have been integrated into the plan or programme and how the environmental report prepared, the opinions expressed and the results of consultations entered into have been taken into account and the reasons for choosing the plan or programme as adopted, in the light of the other reasonable alternatives dealt with21. - Criteria for determining the likely significance of effects during an SEA screening determination shall include "the degree to which the plan or programme influences other plans and programmes including those in a hierarchy" and the "cumulative nature of the effects"22. - 2.2.3 Environmental Impact Assessment Directive (EIA Directive)23: - The developer shall provide information including at least an outline of the main alternatives studied by the developer and an indication of the main reasons for his choice, taking into account the environmental effects24.
-The type of alternatives studied was not specified in the initial text of the EIA Directive (2011), though the amending Directive (2014) clarified the meaning of alternatives in its Annex IV, for example in terms of project design, technology, location, size and scale. - The developer shall provide a description of the likely significant effects of the proposed project on the environment resulting from (a) the existence of the project, (b) the use of natural resources, and (c) the emission of pollutants, the creation of nuisance and the elimination of waste25.
-Information should cover the direct effects and any indirect, secondary, cumulative, short, medium and long-term, permanent and temporary, positive and negative effects of the project. - Where a Member State is aware that a project is likely to have significant effects on the environment in another Member State or where a Member State likely to be significantly affected so requests, the Member State in whose territory the project is intended to be carried out shall send to the affected Member State as soon as possible and no later than when informing its own public, inter alia (a) a description of the project, together with any available information on its possible transboundary impact; (b) information on the nature of the decision which may be taken26.
-The Member States concerned shall enter into consultations regarding, inter alia, the potential transboundary effects of the project and the measures envisaged to reduce or eliminate such effects and shall agree on a reasonable timeframe for the duration of the consultation period.27 - The results of consultations and the information gathered pursuant to Articles 5, 6 and 7 of the Directive shall be taken into consideration in the development consent procedure28. - Finally, the EIA Directive requires that members of the public concerned having a sufficient interest, or (where administrative procedural law of a Member State requires this as a precondition) maintaining the impairment of a right, have access to a review procedure before a court of law or another independent and impartial body established by law to challenge the substantive or procedural legality of decisions, acts or omissions subject to the public participation provisions of the EIA Directive29.
+- An SEA report shall identify, describe and evaluate likely significant effects on the environment of implementing the plan or programme, and reasonable alternatives, taking into account the objectives and the geographical scope of the plan or programme. - The public and any Member State consulted should be informed by a statement summarising how environmental considerations have been integrated into the plan or programme and how the environmental report prepared, the opinions expressed and the results of consultations entered into have been taken into account and the reasons for choosing the plan or programme as adopted, in the light of the other reasonable alternatives dealt with. - Criteria for determining the likely significance of effects during an SEA screening determination shall include "the degree to which the plan or programme influences other plans and programmes including those in a hierarchy" and the "cumulative nature of the effects" 22.

+2.2.3 Environmental Impact Assessment Directive (EIA Directive):

+- The developer shall provide information including at least an outline of the main alternatives studied by the developer and an indication of the main reasons for his choice, taking into account the environmental effects.
+The type of alternatives studied was not specified in the initial text of the EIA Directive (2011), though the amending Directive (2014) clarified the meaning of alternatives in its Annex IV, for example in terms of project design, technology, location, size and scale. - The developer shall provide a description of the likely significant effects of the proposed project on the environment resulting from (a) the existence of the project, (b) the use of natural resources, and (c) the emission of pollutants, the creation of nuisance and the elimination of waste.
+Information should cover the direct effects and any indirect, secondary, cumulative, short, medium and long-term, permanent and temporary, positive and negative effects of the project. - Where a Member State is aware that a project is likely to have significant effects on the environment in another Member State or where a Member State likely to be significantly affected so requests, the Member State in whose territory the project is intended to be carried out shall send to the affected Member State as soon as possible and no later than when informing its own public, inter alia (a) a description of the project, together with any available information on its possible transboundary impact; (b) information on the nature of the decision which may be taken.
+The Member States concerned shall enter into consultations regarding, inter alia, the potential transboundary effects of the project and the measures envisaged to reduce or eliminate such effects and shall agree on a reasonable timeframe for the duration of the consultation period. - The results of consultations and the information gathered pursuant to Articles 5, 6 and 7 of the Directive shall be taken into consideration in the development consent procedure. - Finally, the EIA Directive requires that members of the public concerned having a sufficient interest, or (where administrative procedural law of a Member State requires this as a precondition) maintaining the impairment of a right, have access to a review procedure before a court of law or another independent and impartial body established by law to